parkjjoe/SNN-aware-dropout/README.md

 ```

 `layers_new` and `dropout_custom` are the directory and .py file name, respectively.
-`Dropout_custom10` is the name of the customized dropout class you want to use.
+`Dropout_custom10` is the customized dropout class name you want to use.
 `0.5` is the dropout rate.